 Zhao Heng liked her a lot, though she never gave him a baby.

 This time, Emperor Zhenzong of Song insisted and gave the crown to his beloved woman.
-Her ex-husband was even given a good position in the government, and then got promoted when she was the queen.
+Her ex-husband was even given a good position in the government, and then got promoted.

 Once, Emperor Zhenzong of Song slept with one of Liu’s maids and made her pregnant.
 After this maid gave birth to a baby boy, Liu immediately took this baby away and raised him as her own.

 This maid was soon expelled and died years later, many people suspected that Liu was responsible for her death.